Skip to content

 What reduces money anxiety most?

 Research points to three: a small cash buffer (reduces objective stress), automation (removes decision points), and direct emotional work (therapy, journalling, or structured support).
-Combining all three is typically more effective than any one alone.
+Combining all three is typically commonly more impactful than any one alone.

-Is hourly value the right way to cost worry time?
+Does hourly value capture the cost of worry time?

 It's an approximation.
 Worry time isn't directly convertible to paid work, but it represents genuine cognitive load that reduces effectiveness elsewhere.
 Using salary-based hourly rate is a reasonable proxy even if imperfect.